-At Van Loon Animal Hospital, we are happy to offer microchipping.
-Every

-  year, thousands and thousands of pets go missing.
-Not knowing where your

-  pet is or how to bring them back can be a helpless, hopeless feeling.
+At Wisconsin Veterinary Orthopedics, we are happy to offer microchipping.
+Every year, thousands and thousands of pets go missing.
+Not knowing where your pet is or how to bring them back can be a helpless, hopeless feeling.
 It’s a tragedy that happens all too often.

-  But there is a simple, safe, and effective way to ensure your pet’s

-  safety and retrieval should he or she ever become lost.
-Microchipping is

-  a standard procedure that implants a tiny chip underneath your pet’s

-  fur.
-It is a painless and relatively fast procedure and is completely
+But there is a simple, safe, and effective way to ensure your pet’s safety and retrieval should he or she ever become lost.
+Microchipping is a standard procedure that implants a tiny chip underneath your pet’s fur.
+It is a painless and relatively fast procedure and is completely safe.

-  safe.

 Wisconsin Veterinary Orthopedics offers nutritional counseling for pet owners of Holmen, WI and surrounding communities.
 If you have any questions about your pet’s diet or would like more information about your pet’s nutritional needs, please contact us today.
 We can set up a nutrition plan for your pet.

 Obesity is a common problem among pets, as it can be easy to overfeed a cute dog or cat that knows how to beg.
 Being overweight is a serious problem for animals, and can cause real health problems.
 With proper diet and exercise, all pets should be able to meet their dietary needs and stay within a healthy weight range.

 We offer a variety of solutions and treatments for your pets’ orthopedic issues.
 We understand that orthopedic problems can be a big challenge for both pets and pet owners so we are dedicated to working with you and communicating with you throughout the process.